 11:15 So Long Llamas: Rapid Discovery of Synthetic GPCR-Targeted Nanobodies

-barriers to their production.
+to their production.
 We developed a fully synthetic yeast displayed nanobody library, which circumvents animal immunization and also allows rapid isolation of conformation-specific binders.
-From this library, we generated a range
+From this library, we generated a range of functional

 11:45 Sponsored Presentation (Opportunity Available)